Song thrush

 The song thrush (Turdus philomelos) is a thrush that breeds across the West Palearctic.
-It has brown upper-parts and black-spotted cream or buff underparts and has four recognised subspecies.
-Its distinctive song, which has repeated musical phrases, has frequently been referred to in poetry.
+It has brown upperparts and black-spotted cream or buff underparts and has four recognised subspecies.
+Its distinctive song, which features repeated musical phrases, has frequently been referenced in poetry.

-The song thrush breeds in forests, gardens and parks, and is partially migratory with many birds wintering in southern Europe, North Africa and the Middle East; it has also been introduced into New Zealand and Australia.
-Although it is not threatened globally, there have been serious population declines in parts of Europe, possibly due to changes in farming practices.
+The song thrush breeds in forests, gardens and parks.
+It is partially migratory, with many birds wintering in southern Europe, North Africa and the Middle East.
+The species has also been introduced into New Zealand and Australia.
+While it is not globally threatened, serious population declines have been observed in some European regions, potentially due to changes in farming practices.

-The song thrush builds a neat mud-lined cup nest in a bush or tree and lays four to five dark-spotted blue eggs.
+The song thrush builds a neat, mud-lined cup nest in a bush or tree and lays four to five dark-spotted blue eggs.
 It is omnivorous and has the habit of using a favourite stone as an "anvil" on which to break open the shells of snails.
-Like other perching birds (passerines), it is affected by external and internal parasites and is vulnerable to predation by cats and birds of prey.
+Like other perching birds (passerines), it is susceptible to external and internal parasites and is vulnerable to predation by cats and birds of prey.